robmuh/robmuh.github.com/_posts/2014-12-30-dont-be-gamedev.markdown

 They just have to be.
 Those who create those tutorials to get you started in the game with as little learning curve as possible are some of the best educators in the world.
-They have to be to hold the gamers attention and interest or that gamer will move on.
+They have to be to hold the gamer's attention and interest or that gamer will move on.
 These educators possess some of the best skills needed to help everyone learn topics besides how to rocket-jump (yes, I'm dating myself) or dominate the mid-lane.
 What if such skills were applied to